It seems that report card comments for penmanship are a rare phenomenon these days.

 To save you time and headache, take note of these handwriting report card comments, written especially with the elementary student in mind.

-If you’ve got more comments to draft, get help using our vast collection of report card comments, written especially with the elementary teacher in mind.
+If you’ve got more comments to draft, get help using our collection of report card comments, written especially with the elementary teacher in mind.

 Report Card Comment Qualifiers